 Sam’s parents are religious.
 Fred Rogers was an ordained minister.
 In that spirit, I recommend Maria Shriver’s Earphones Award reading of I’VE BEEN THINKING, her lovely new collection of meditations and prayers.
 She considers life, work, and family in this short, meaningful audiobook that brims with gratitude and hope.

 And finally, I suggest HOPE NATION, a terrific compilation of never-give-up messages from some of the country’s best-known YA authors.
 They represent the colorful rainbow of America and are read by some of the most talented narrators.
 It’s an Earphones Award performance and a message to savor.
 Thanks again, Mr. Rogers.

 Our new Behind the Mic with AudioFile Magazine podcast launches this week — including a conversation with LeVar Burton about narrating THE GOOD NEIGHBOR.
-Listen in on iTunes or wherever you get your podcasts.
+Listen in on Apple Podcasts or wherever you get your podcasts.